Walter-o/gcm-downloader/README.md

 - .m4a previews (Basically the preview songs you'd hear ingame before purchasing a song)
 - Ads (The ad banners you can see at login page and in store)
 - Titles (The title-cards you can select as a player)

-**What it can't download yet:**

-- All .pak files (9.3 million possible urls, i'll add a list of valid urls in this program once i am done bruteforcing)
+- All .pak files (It contains a bruteforced list of all links up until 2020/09/09)

+**What it can't do yet:**

+- Act as a proxy and save all files that come in

 **Bro what is the password:**